 A: For one person, the cost is $90/month.
 Additional family members in the same household are $60/month.
 There are always at least three classes per week available to new students, and there is no limit on attendance.
-We do ask that students make a one-year initial commitment at this rate, as we are also making an investment in your learning, and students who only stay for a month or two aren’t seeing near everything that is available in our classes, nor are they giving themselves a chance to grow.
+We do ask that students make a one-year initial commitment at this rate, as we are also making an investment in your learning.
+Furthermore, students who only stay for a month or two aren’t seeing near everything that is available in our classes, nor are they giving themselves an opportunity to grow.

 Q: What about hidden fees?

 A: We have no surprise fees or membership upgrades.
 Students are expected to purchase a uniform and patches on enrollment (barring special offers or incentives), and to purchase new belts at rank promotion.
 Intermediate and advanced students may be asked to pay a nominal testing fee for rank tests conducted outside of class times (currently $20).
 Protective gear such as a groin cup and athletic supporter are highly recommended, especially for male students.
 Higher ranks may choose to purchase sparring gear or weapons when they attend those classes, but no students are excluded due to an inability to afford gear.

 Q: Can I try a class before I sign up?

-A: Actually, we encourage everyone to try one class for free.
+A: We encourage everyone to try one class for free!
 This gives new students a chance to meet the instructor, see how classes work, and to have an opportunity to ask questions or discuss individual needs.